-Drinking to escape reality is a very common situation.
+Drinking to escape reality is a prevalent situation.
 You had an awful day at work, so you get home and reach for the bottle opener.
-As you slump down into your favorite armchair and take a big gulp of the wine – suddenly everything seems a little better.
+As you slump down into your favourite armchair and take a big gulp of the wine – suddenly, everything seems a little better.

-This is understandable because alcohol is a mild anesthetic.
+This is understandable because alcohol is a mild anaesthetic.

 Then morning rolls around.

-All of a sudden, all your problems reappear but you have the added problems of guilt, regret, and tiredness.
+All of a sudden, all your problems reappear, but you have the added issues of guilt, regret, and tiredness.
 You drag yourself to work while the sledgehammer that appears to be snagged somewhere just under the top of your skull get to work.

 Drinking to Escape Problems Does Not Last.

-In the boozy moment of last night’s stress relief, life seems to slow and you could care less about your problems.
-If you are out at a bar or pub everyone around you seems to be having a blast.
-The next day, however, you’re right back where you started off from.
+Life seems too slow in the boozy moment of last night’s stress relief, and you could care less about your problems.
+If you are out at a bar or pub, everyone around you seems to be having a blast.
+However, the next day, you’re right back where you started off from.

 All your problems return, only now you have a headache to deal with.
 Not to mention that the very scent of food makes you want to throw up.

 The issue is that, regardless of how much we drink, all those challenges are still there when we recover.
-Alcohol does not stop life’s problems, it just pauses there delivery.
-You are still getting all that was coming plus the addition of all the horrible issues that alcohol brings with it.
+Alcohol does not stop life’s problems; it just pauses their delivery.
+You are still getting all that was coming, plus the addition of all the horrible issues that alcohol brings with it.